edma8378/AutoDJ/documentation/testing.md

 Order of proper testsing and github pushes located in testingCrunkstep.md Backend testing is using python unittest.
 Instructions below.

 Front end tests were never done.
-Dependencies were installed and ready, so protractor tests are ready to be written.
+It proved to be much more trouble to figue out how to write than it would be worth.
+Manually testing was much easier for this project.
+Dependencies were installed and ready, so protractor tests are ready to be written if you want.
 Currently the protractor test just checks it is the correct webpage.

-Due to very limited functionality of the webpage, we found protractor tests to be unnecessary.
-Instead, front end behavior can be checked by running the page and looking for the correct result on the page and printed to the javascript console.
-The expected behavior will be documented in frontEndCheck.md, please go there to do sanity checks/tests for the webpage.
+The expected behavior is documented in frontEndCheck.md, please go there to do sanity checks/tests for the webpage.

 If a future team or person decides to implement protractor tests see below for Installation instructions and common problems.
 Thank you.
 If in dire need contact kren7615@colorado.edu